Philip Aziz Centre for Hospice Care

 Cents to The Cause

 |$40k - $80k||7|

 About Philip Aziz Centre for Hospice Care :

-In 2015, Emily’s House provided residential palliative care to 302 children from across Ontario.
-SickKids Hospital partners with Emily’s House with approximately 13% of SickKids PACT patients transferring to be cared for at Emily’s House.
-SickKids notes the warm and caring environment at Emily’s House.
-It is for some a preferred end of life care than being in a hospital.
-Since opening its doors Emily’s House has provided care to 18 dying children.
-SickKid’s also notes that Emily’s House care significantly reduces acute health care costs.
+Philip Aziz Centre spent 77% of program costs toward Emily’s House in F2017.
+That year, Emily’s House had 397 admissions from children across Ontario.
+The home has increased its capacity to 10 beds as of 2018.
+SickKids Hospital partners with Emily’s House with approximately 13% of SickKids Paediatric Advanced Care Team (PACT) patients transferring to be cared for at Emily’s House.
+SickKids notes the warm and caring environment at Emily’s House is typically a preferred end-of-life care compared to being in a hospital.
+SickKids also notes that Emily’s House care significantly reduces acute health care costs.

-The financial challenge is likely caused by the opening of Emily’s House that offers intensive and high cost palliative care.
-PAC’s community programs have a total operating cost of $748k.
-Emily House costs three times more.
-In F2016 Emily’s House’s total operating costs were $2.4m.
-Providing general hospice care cost $1,698 for each direct person served in F2015 compared with $7,388 per child helped at Emily's House.
+The financial challenge was likely caused by the opening of Emily’s House that offers intensive and high-cost palliative care.
+PAC’s community programs had a total operating cost of $668k in F2017.
+The costs of Emily’s House were three times more.
+Providing general hospice care cost approximately $1,594 for each direct person served in F2017 compared with $5,475 per child helped at Emily's House.

 Financial RatiosFiscal year ending March